QuTech-Delft/QMI/documentation/sphinx/source/coding_standard.rst

 Exception documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-..
-This section is also vague: when is a function considered to be raising an exception "itself"?
-..
-I would think that a divide by zero would be an exception in the function itself, for instance.

 If a function includes raise statement or statements, the docstring should describe when the error or exception can be raised."